pagedjs/pagedjs-website/src/content/en/journal/2025-09-12-getting-started-with-pagedjs2.md

 With the possibility of having nested CSS and CSS custom properties, the amount of work is not that big, as we don’t have to rewrite everything from scratch.

-> ** A word about browser**
+> **A word about browsers**
 > As you may have seen, we’re mostly talking about Chromium and derivative, and that really hurt.
 Because we believe that paged.js should work in any browser.
 To do so, we’ll first make it work in Chrome, because that’s where we have fewer features to rebuild, since we can use a lot of what’s already inside.
 But right after that, we’re moving toward Firefox and Safari and whatever else may appear.
 It’s a question of energy and *folkpower* that we can’t really go against right now.

-But mark those words, we refuse to be one of those Chromium only tool.
+> But mark those words, we refuse to be one of those Chromium only tool.

 ### WPT Printing test